Ailincai-Nicolae-Rares/AGames/README.md

 - [How to request an account](https://github.com/Ailincai-Nicolae-Rares/Astro-And-Aliens#how-to-request-an-account)

 ## Informations
-> Current version: 18.0 BETA.
+> Current game version: 18.0 BETA.

+> Current launcher version: 4.1.

 > To play this game you need an account.